qifan-wu/urbanAIPolicy_Vis/README.md

 (optional) Use virtual environment, and if you would like to install new dependencies, run in terminal to update requirements.txt:
 `pip freeze > requirements.txt`

-5. (if needed) Update the constant variable SUBCATEGORIES if it's changed, you can get all the unique subcategories by running the following code in a seperate python file
+5. (if needed) Update the constant variable SUBCATEGORIES if it's changed, you can get all the unique subcategories by running the following code in a seperate python script.
 ```
 conn = sqlite3.connect(RESULT_DB_FILE)
 cursor = conn.cursor()